Alluseri/ai-dungeon-better-farmer/README.md

 **If you came here from v1, please watch the new showcase instead!**

 ## Precautions
 Don't be too greedy.
-It's highly unlikely the project will get outdated and abandoned in a matter of days, so, if you want to farm, don't do it aggressively. +300 actions per day at most(+800 for the new default +80 actions).
+It's highly unlikely the project will get outdated and abandoned in a matter of days, so, if you want to farm, don't do it aggressively. +300 actions per day at most.
 More will get you flagged, so don't hold me responsible for this.

 ## Is it working right now?
 Yes, 22.10.2022